 And it’s super easy to do!

 So to set this question up, head to the Multiple Choice form field that already asks about pets.
-Then, click on the field to make changes.
+Then, click on it to open its field options.

 Next, under Add Fields, drag a Single Line Text form field directly underneath the pet question on your form.
 Once you’ve done that, click on the field to make changes.

 Start by changing the field label.
-In our example, we’ll ask the question “What kind and is it a good boy?”
+In our example, we’ll ask “Please describe your pet(s).”

 Now here’s where the magic happens.
-To enable conditional logic, scroll down to the section labeled Conditionals in the left-hand panel.
-Then, click on the checkbox labeled Enable conditional logic.
+To enable conditional logic, click on the Smart Logic tab in the field options panel.
+Then, toggle on the setting labeled Enable Conditional Logic.

-After you click on the checkbox, customize the conditions.
-Select Show this field if Were you referred by an existing employee? is Yes.
+Next, customize the conditions.
+Select Show this field if Do you have any pets? is Yes.